mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 2. Click **Create a new project** (e.g., "Mira API Demo").
 3. In the Project instructions, paste the following:

-> *"For every question, use the Meltwater MCP tool to retrieve real-time media intelligence.
-Before answering, call list_projects to find the relevant Mira Project by name, then use that project's ID and its saved Explore searches when querying.
+> *For every question, use the Meltwater MCP tool to retrieve real-time media intelligence.
+Before answering, call list_projects to check if a relevant Mira Project is available by name.
+If one exists, ask what saved Explore searches are available in that project, and confirm with the user which searches to use before querying.
 Always include the original source citations with article titles and URLs in your response.
 Format the response with clear sections, sentiment labels, and cited sources.
-Enable streaming."*
+Enable streaming.*

 4. Save the Project and select it before running your prompts.